longturn/freeciv21/docs/Contributing/msys2.rst

 .. note::
    As of April 2025, we have moved to Qt6, which required a change from ``gcc`` to ``clang`` as the base C / C++ compiler and C Standard Library.
-If you have an existing MSYS2 environment, it is recommended to uninstall or remove any exsting setups and start over.
+If you have an existing MSYS2 environment, it is recommended to uninstall or remove any existing setups and start over.

 Setup